gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 - [GOCOPreSale](contracts/GOCOPreSale.sol) : GOCO Presale ;
 - [GOCOSale](contracts/GOCOSale.sol) : GOCO Sale with periods of 21 hours ;

-All potential vulnerabilities and good code practices are noticed by 3 tags as commentaries written in the contracts source code and all related tests :
+All potential vulnerabilities and best code practices are marked by 3 tags as commentaries written in the contracts source code and all related tests :
 - `MAJOR_x` where x is a 2 digits number : This references all parts that have impact in contracts logics ;
 - `MEDIUM_x` where x is a 2 digits number : This references all parts where particular care is required ;
-- `MINOR_x` where x is a 2 digits number: This references all parts that can be enhanced for security or code readability ;
+- `MINOR_x` where x is a 2 digits number : This references all parts that can be enhanced for security or code readability ;
-- `WATCH_x` where x is a 2 digits number: This references all parts when something is unsure about business logic ;
+- `WATCH_x` where x is a 2 digits number : This references all parts when something is unsure about business logic ;

 All symbols are related to the state of the issue :
-- :white_large_square: : Means this has not been done or fixed ;
+- :white_large_square: : Means this has not been reviewed or fixed ;
-- :white_check_mark: : Means this has been done or fixed ;
+- :white_check_mark: : Means this has been fixed ;
 - :ok_hand: : Means this has been reviewed and possibly changed accordingly, the issue is considered to not be a threat ;
 - :heavy_minus_sign: : Means the issue has been deleted ;